What is glomerulosclerosis?

 Key points about glomerulosclerosis

-- Glomerulosclerosis is scarring of the filtering part of the kidneys (glomeruli ).
+- Glomerulosclerosis is scarring of the tiny filtering units inside the kidneys (glomeruli).
 This causes a loss of protein into the urine.
 These proteins help fluid stay within the blood vessels.
-Without them, fluid leaks into the nearby tissue causing swelling.
+Without them, fluid leaks into the nearby tissue and causes swelling.

 - Fluids are not properly filtered from the body by the kidneys into the urine.
 This causes fluid to build up in the body.